Former San Antonio officer who shot 17-year-old at McDonald's parking lot turns himself in on aggravated assault charges

 "When I saw it, the location of the bullet holes, I had an issue with it right away.
 You can tell by looking at the vehicles, which way the vehicle is moving when the shots are fired, and this vehicle, it was very telling to me, that this vehicle was moving away from the officer, and moving parallel with the officer, so it was pretty clear to me at that point that we were going to have an issue," McManus said.

-According to police, Brennand was handling an unrelated disturbance call at the McDonald's on October 2 when he saw a car he believed had evaded police the previous day and called for backup.
+According to police, Brennand was handling an unrelated disturbance call at the McDonald's when he saw a car he believed had evaded police the previous day and called for backup.

 Before backup officers arrived, body camera video released by police shows the officer walk up to the driver's side of the car, open the door, and order the driver out.
 The visibly startled teen, who was in the driver's seat eating, put the car in reverse and started backing up.